 - In the U.K. version, local television presenters Kate Garraway and Ben Shephard replaced the voices of Robin Roberts and Michael Strahan, respectively.

 - In the scene where Lloyd is lying in bed, the ringtone on his phone is the theme song from Ninjago: Masters of Spinjitzu (2011).

 - In the UK release, Robin Roberts and Michael Strahan were replaced by Kate Garroway and Ben Shephard, respectively.

-- This is the second movie based on a Cartoon Network show; the first being The Powerpuff Girls Movie (2002) and Star Wars: The Clone Wars (2008).
+- This is the third theatrical movie based on a Cartoon Network show.
+The others being The Powerpuff Girls Movie (2002) and Star Wars: The Clone Wars (2008).

 - (At around fifteen minutes) Lloyd is aiming at a bad guy on a bridge to save a school bus.
-When you see him aim you can hear the tune of "Everything Is Awesome" from The Lego Movie.
+When you see him aim you can hear the tune of "Everything Is Awesome" from The Lego Movie (2014).

-- During the movie Lloyd asks if he can be the gold ninja instead of the green.
-In the television show he actually becomes the gold ninja.
+- Lloyd asks if he can be the gold ninja instead of the green.
+In the television show, he actually becomes the gold ninja.

-- Dave Franco (the voice of Lloyd), is married to Allison Brie, who provides the voice for Unikitty in The Lego Movie (2014).
+- Dave Franco (the voice of Lloyd), is married to Allison Brie, who provided the voice for Unikitty in The Lego Movie (2014).

 - One of the two theatrical movies based on an animated television series of 2017.
 The other being My Little Pony: The Movie (2017), which also featured Michael Pe?a.